FT-Autonomous/Autonomous_Crash_Course/README.md

 # Crash Course on Autonomous Racing

 Here are some of the most essential topics that are recommended for getting a racing system ready, most of which are from [F1Tenth](https://f1tenth.org/learn.html).
 This is a good platform for introducing topics in autonomous racing.
-Some in-depth topics may not be possible to cover in this README, but will be worked on during your work in your role.
+Some in-depth topics may not be possible to cover in this README, but can be freely expolored!

 **Recommended** to learn on-the-go, alongside system-specific learning/research.
 Every topic is highly useful for your benefit, but learn what you need for your own purpose. **Challenging**, but productive (and interesting) way to appreciate the design of autonomous systems, and to gain the most applicable skills.
 Especially good to learn if you are not in your final year of study, or want to learn outside of your studies.